 Your healthcare provider

-You may have already been contacted by your primary doctor to schedule a vaccine appointment if you have high-risk medical condition or disability.
-If you believe you are eligible for the vaccine and haven’t been contacted, you should reach out to your provider.
-We recommend you try to get the vaccine through your primary doctor first if you have high-risk medical condition or disability.
+You may have already been contacted by your primary doctor to schedule a vaccine appointment.
+If you have a high-risk medical condition or disability, we recommend you try to get the vaccine through your primary doctor first.
+Your provider may also have mass vaccination clinics available.

 Your local pharmacies may have vaccines and appointments available.
-Please note that during March, school and childcare staff have priority for pharmacy vaccines.
 See a list of pharmacies in California.

 These will continue to have information about how, when, and where to get a vaccine in your area.